rust-lang/rfcs/text/0000-named-custom-cargo-profiles.md

 By generating the workspace's `Cargo.toml` from a script, per build, we can control the parameters of the `release` profile without editing source-controlled files.
-Beside build-time complexity, this has another drawback, for example — it would trip the timestamp comparision with `Cargo.lock` and cause unnecessary updates to it.
+Beside build-time complexity, this has another drawback, for example — it would trip the timestamp comparison with `Cargo.lock` and cause unnecessary updates to it.

 ## Cargo workflows